NCAS-CMS/cfa-conventions/source/cfa.md

 The value of a `term` token identifying an aggregation instruction may be standardized or non-standardized, with the understanding that application programs should ignore terms that they do not recognise or which are irrelevant for their purposes.

-The purpose of allowing non-standardized tokens is to facilitate the aggregation of fragments stored in other file formats to those described by these conventions.
+#### Standardized aggregation instructions<a name="Standardized-aggregation-instructions"></a>

 The standardized aggregation instruction terms, all of which are mandatory, are:

 `location`